ARTICLE I – MEMBERSHIP

 ARTICLE XIII – AMENDMENTS

 These Bylaws may be altered, amended, repealed or rewritten by the affirmative vote of not less than a majority of the Directors in office at any regular or special Board meeting but only if the notice of such meeting shall have contained a copy of the proposed alteration, amendment, repeal, or an accurate summary explanation thereof provided, however, that the provisions of Section 9.1 relating to a major disposition of the Cooperative’s property and Section 9.2 relating to the dissolution of the Cooperative may be altered, amended or repealed only by the affirmative vote of not less than two-thirds (2/3) of all current members of the Cooperative voting in person and without proxies.
 When the Board effects Bylaw changes or revisions for Sections other than 9.1 and 9.2 the specific changes or revisions become effective 3O days after they are promulgated to the membership at large.
+This Amendment shall be effective within thirty (30) days after this Amendment is promulgated to the Corporation’s membership at large.
+This Amendment amends the Bylaws to the extent provided herein only and all other provisions thereof shall remain in full force and effect.

 Amended September 21, 1995